secworks/rc4/README.md

 ## Functionality ##
-The core implements the RFC4345 ciphers arcfour128 and arcfour modes as well as a flexible key size from 8 to 256 bits.
+The core implements the RFC4345 ciphers arcfour128 including keystream byte skipping of the first 1536 bytes.
+Currently the only key sizes supported are 128 and 256 bits.

+## Implementation notes ##
+The synthesis, mapping tool might not be able to map the key and state memories to memory blocks in the target technology, but instead end up using separate registers.
+The reason for this is a combination of many ports and asynchronous reads.
+The many ports can be handled by memory mirroring, but the asynchronous read ports are needed to achieve the one cycle/byte performance.

 ## Implementation results ##